Updated April 2022

-- Fewer Hours Behind the Wheel: Local drivers are able to move more frequently and stretch their muscles.
+- Fewer Hours Behind the Wheel: Local drivers can move more frequently and stretch their muscles.

-- Consistent Routes: Routes are generally the same routes for the same companies every day.
+- Consistent Routes: Routes are generally the same daily routes for the same companies.

-- Loading and Unloading Freight: You may be required to physically load and unload the freight you’re delivering as a local driver.
+- Loading and Unloading Freight: You may be required to physically load and unload the freight you deliver as a local driver.

 - Long Working Hours: Even though you’re home every night, many shifts begin as early as 4:00 a.m., and you may not return home until 6:00 p.m.

 Regional drivers work within one specified area.
-For instance, Fresno drivers may have a regional route that covers a portion or all of California, Oregon, and Nevada.
-You may be on the road during the week and home weekends.
+For instance, Fresno drivers may have a regional route covering a portion of California, Oregon, and Nevada.
+You may be on the road during the week and at home on weekends.

-- Home Time: You will generally live in the same region in which you work so you will be home regularly.
+- Home Time: You will generally live in the same region where you work so that you will be home regularly.

-- Freedom: Regional drivers enjoy the freedom of the open road while still being able to stay somewhat close to home.
+- Freedom: Regional drivers enjoy the freedom of the open road while still staying somewhat close to home.

-- Salary: An average regional driver’s annual salary is approximately $53,000 according to American Trucking Associations (ATA).
+- Salary: An average regional driver’s annual salary is approximately $63,000, according to talent.com.